-Devon Wildlife Trust, Cricklepit Mill, Commercial Road, Exeter, EX2 4AB.
-Tel: (01392) 279244 Fax: (01392) 433221 E-mail: wolunteering@devonwildlifetrust.org Registered charity no 213224.
+Devon Wildlife Trust, Cricklepit Mill,Commercial Road,Exeter, EX2 4AB.
+Tel: (01392) 279244 E-mail: volunteering@devonwildlifetrust.org Web site: www.devonwildlifetrust.org Registered charity no 213224.

 Volunteering for the Devon Wildlife Trust

 Thank you for expressing an interest in volunteering for the Devon Wildlife Trust (DWT).
 This information pack is for anyone who is interested in finding out more about being a volunteer with DWT.